firmannf/firmannf.github.io/_posts/2016-11-05-Free-Service-and-Tools-For-IT-Students.md

   feature: girl-with-laptop.jpg
 ---

 As IT student, Sometime we face a problem about paid services and tools and the price is not suitable for student.
-But don't worry, I have some information about the program that can give you a free services and tools. you just need an email with your campus domain and then just give it a try.
+But don't worry, I have some information about the program that can give you free services and tools. you just need an email with your campus domain and then just give it a try.
 **So, check the list below**.

 ## Microsoft Imagine